 Pricing strategies are improved through strong data integration and improved understanding of the trade-offs between margin and volume.

 Use of data

 Insurers now collect data (customer, market, competitor) at a scale unlike ever before.
-Changes to the way this data is organised, managed, and integrated into processes like pricing can increase customer centricity and value throughout the product development journey.
+Changes to the way this data is organized, managed, and integrated into processes like pricing can increase customer centricity and value throughout the product development journey.